tlaughlan/cart-calculator/README.md

 ### Execution

-Finally, executing the application is simple as :pie:!
+Finally, executing the application is a piece of :cake:!
 Just go to the `target` folder and run the jar file, passing in your cart and base price file as parameters (in that order).
 For example:

 `java -jar cart-calculator-1.0-SNAPSHOT-jar-with-dependencies.jar ./cart-4560.json .base-prices.json`